What is workplace bullying?

 - If you are not already in a union – join one.
 You have every right to do so.
 You do not have to tell your employers, but if they find out, it is illegal for them to sack you or to cause you detriment.
 The union will listen to you and ensure you have the best advice.
 The union can give you free legal advice, support you, put you in touch with support groups and approach the employer on your behalf.

 - Keep a diary.
 This will give a vital record of the nature of the bullying and when it occurred.
 It will be important when the bully is confronted.
 Many of the incidents may appear trivial in isolation so it is important to establish a pattern over a period of time.

 - Tell your manager or supervisor.
 If it is one of them who is bullying you, go and tell their manager.
 Take your diary with you to back up what you have to say.
 They may not believe you but you have at least told them there is a bullying problem.
 The more people that know, the more difficult it is for the bully to flourish.

-Unions work to ensure the workplace is a healthy environment and tackle sex, race and age discrimination aiming to win opportunities for all.
+Unions work to ensure the workplace is a healthy environment and tackle bullying, harassment and discrimination aiming to win opportunities for all.
 Everyone has the right to join a union and your employer doesn’t even need to know you have joined.
-And at an average weekly rate of only £1.86, joining a union costs less than you think.
+And at an average weekly rate of less than £2 a week, joining a union costs less than you think.

 Issued: 10 November, 2015